 In addition, in connection with the preparation of the financial statements for the three months ended September 30, 2022, the Company completed its analysis with respect to the treatment of additional operating expenses relating to electrical utility fees for a portion of the electrical usage at its Berkeley location since 2019 that were not paid and recognized in prior periods.
-The Company has cumulatively recorded an accrual of \$1.5 million for the three months ended March 31, 2022, which includes an out-of-period adjustment of \$1.3 million in relation to expenses incurred in 2019 through 2021.
-The expenses have been recorded as research and development expenses in the financial statements for the period.
-The impact of the additional operating expenses recorded increased accrued expenses and other current liabilities in the unaudited condensed consolidated balance sheet and research and development expenses, operating expenses, operating loss and net loss recorded in the unaudited condensed consolidated financial statements for the three months ended March 31, 2022 included in the Affected Financials (the additional operating expenses adjustments are marked with a "(b)" in the table below).
+The Company has cumulatively recorded an accrual of \$1.6 million as of June 30, 2022, which includes an accrual of \$1.5 million recorded for the three months ended March 31, 2022, reflecting an out-of-period adjustment of \$1.3 million in relation to expenses incurred in 2019 through 2021, and an additional \$0.1 million accrual for the three months ended June 30, 2022.
+The expenses have been recorded as research and development expenses in the financial statements for the respective periods.
+The impact of the additional operating expenses, operating loss and net loss recorded in the unaudited condensed consolidated statement of operations in the unaudited condensed consolidated financial statements for the three and six months ended June 30, 2022 included in the Affected Financials (the additional operating expense adjustments are marked with a "(b)" in the table below).